-My baby has left the nest and I don’t want to live in an empty one.
-After 24 years of raising my beloved children, sitting at home with a pile of cat hair and books just doesn’t appeal to me.
+When my 19-year-old “baby” left the nest, I didn’t want to live in an empty one.
+After 24 years of raising my beloved children, sitting at home with a pile of cat hair and books just didn’t appeal to me.
 I’ve always been a wanderer, as anybody who follows my other website, TheOrganicPrepper.com, knows.
 We’ve moved frequently, traveled often, and gloried in new experiences.

-So, as my last baby goes off to seek her way in the world, so will I.
+So, when my last baby went off to seek her way in the world, so did I.

-There are a few questions that people ask when I tell them of my plans.
+There are a few questions that people commonly asked when I told them of my plans.
 I thought you might wonder too, so here you go – I’m an open book. 🙂

 “What are you doing with your dogs and cats?”

-If I didn’t have a good solution for them, I wouldn’t be going.
-I’ll be leaving them in the capable hands of my daughter and helping her out with the bills in exchange for her assistance.
-Pets are family and a lifetime commitment, and our furbabies will stay in the family.
+If I hadn’t had a good solution for them, I wouldn’t have gone.
+They remained in the capable hands of my daughter and I help her out with the bills in exchange for her assistance.
+Pets are family and a lifetime commitment, and our furbabies will always stay in the family.

 “How can you afford all this?”

-Secondly, housing will be affordable.
+Secondly, housing is more affordable than you’d expect.
 When you rent an Airbnb for a month, you get a hefty discount.
 All your bills are rolled into that payment: rent, utilities, internet, etc. I’m not staying for long periods of time in expensive hubs like London or Paris.
-My goal is to stay in less expensive countries, near the beach when I can, and ride the shoulder seasons.
+I generally stay in less expensive countries.

 “Where are you going?”

 Wherever the spirit moves me.
-Most of my time during the first year will be spent in Southern Europe.
-I’ll be staying in places anywhere from 1-3 months, aside from some quick weekend trips to destinations that I want to visit but don’t want to actually live in.
+Currently I’m spending most of my time in Southern Europe.
+I stay in places anywhere from 1-3 months, aside from some quick weekend trips to destinations that I want to visit but don’t want to actually live in.